-The Zacks Rank emphasizes earnings estimates and estimate revisions to find stocks with improving earnings outlooks.
-This system has a long record of success, and these stocks tend to be on track to beat the market over the next one to three months.
+The Zacks Rank is a proven system that emphasizes earnings estimates and estimate revisions, highlighting a variety of stocks that are displaying the right characteristics to beat the market over the next one to three months.
 SNE is currently sporting a Zacks Rank of #1 (Strong Buy).

-The Zacks Consensus Estimate for SNE's full-year earnings has moved 8.44% higher within the past quarter.
+Within the past quarter, the Zacks Consensus Estimate for SNE's full-year earnings has moved 12.06% higher.
 This signals that analyst sentiment is improving and the stock's earnings outlook is more positive.

 SNE will likely be looking to continue its solid performance, so investors interested in Consumer Discretionary stocks should continue to pay close attention to the company.